pommicket/bootstrap/README.md

 Bootstrapping a compiler is not an easy task, so we're trying to make it as easy as possible.
 We don't even necessarily need a standard-compliant C compiler, we only need enough to compile someone else's C compiler.
-Specifically, we'll be using [TCC](https://bellard.org/tcc/) since it's written (mostly) in standard C89.
+Specifically, we'll be using [tcc](https://bellard.org/tcc/) since it's written (mostly) in C89.

 - efficiency is not a concern

 We will create big and slow executables, and that's okay.
-It doesn't really matter if compiling TCC takes 30 as opposed to 0.01 seconds; once the process is finished, we'll get the same executable either way.
+It doesn't really matter if compiling TCC takes 30 as opposed to 0.01 seconds; once we compile it with itself, we should get the same executable either way.

 ## reflections on trusting trust